SirUli/homeassistant-ollama-addon/ollama/README.md

 # Ollama Addon for Home Assistant

+Please note that this addon runs with CPU acceleration only.
+If you are interesting in getting GPU support, please check the [Website of the Ollama Container Image](https://hub.docker.com/r/ollama/ollama).

 ## Model Directory

-All downloaded models are stored `/config/ollama`.
+All downloaded models are stored `/share/ollama` by default.
+For historic reasons you can also configure it for `/config/ollama`.
 Please make sure that you have sufficient space available.

 ## Ollama Integration